eval-protocol/python-sdk/examples/braintrust_example/README.md

 # Braintrust Example

-A minimal example showing how to evaluate a Braintrust-style scorer end to end with Reward Kit and the Fireworks API.
+A minimal example showing how to evaluate a Braintrust-style scorer end to end with Eval Protocol and the Fireworks API.

 ## Quick Start